 In the press, reviews of the teenager-focused financial products have been mixed.

 Liz Pulliam Weston at MSN believes teen debit cards can teach children to be financially responsible.
-Because these cards are not credit cards, there is no risk of spending over limits, interest charges, or a negative impact on a teenagers credit history.
+Because these cards are not credit cards, there is no risk of spending over their limits, interest charges, or a negative impact on a teenager’s credit history.
 Liz also points out the benefit of parents being able to easily monitor how their children are spending their money.

-Taking a less sanguine view of debit cards for teens, Janet Bodnar over at Kiplinger’s believes debit cards serve only to prime our children for life of credit and debt.
+Taking a less sanguine view of debit cards for teens, Janet Bodnar over at Kiplinger’s believes debit cards serve only to prime our children for alife of credit and debt.
 As Janet explains, “These cards aren’t credit cards, but young people don’t draw a distinction.
 To them, any plastic is magic money that’s meant to be topped up by Mom and Dad when it runs out.”
 She also points to the fees associated with these cards.

-So what’s your take?
+So, what’s your take?
 Do these teen-focused financial products teach our children sound money management, or set them up for a life of living beyond their means?